Publishing Content to Production Best Practices

 Ensure version control

 Ensure that the correct version of the content is selected for deployment.
-Avoid pushing outdated or incorrect versions by double-checking the version details.
+Avoid publishing outdated or incorrect versions by double-checking the version details.
 For more information, see Content Versioning.

 Monitor and check notifications

-After pushing content to Production, check your email and the notification center to confirm that the content has been successfully published.
+After publishing content to Production, check your email and the notification center to confirm that the content has been successfully published.